 The job necessarily kept them in harm’s way at almost all times, outside of resting or refitting periods.

-Cavalry was highly mobile - 'mounted' on jeeps, armoured cars, half tracks, howitzer vehicles and light tanks.
-It was also potent as a combat force, equipped with heavy guns as well as smaller arms.
-But its lightly armoured nature made cavalry vulnerable under sustained assault and more suited to rapid engagements or fluid situations than remaining dug in for extended attritional or 'positional' warfare.
+Cavalry was highly mobile - 'mounted' on jeeps, armoured cars, howitzer vehicles and light tanks.
+It was potent as a combat force, but its lightly armoured nature made cavalry vulnerable under sustained assault and more suited to rapid engagements or fluid situations than remaining dug in for extended attritional or 'positional' warfare.

-The way the 24th Cavalry Reconnaissance Squadron, Mechanized, operated was a textbook example of the way cavalry can minimise overall friendly force losses and empower a main assault force to prevail more quickly by concentrating all of its strength as a 'spear tip'.
-But they also inflicted serious losses on the enemy and took many prisoners in their own right.
+The way the 24th Cavalry Reconnaissance Squadron, Mechanized, operated in reality minimised overall friendly unit losses and empowered main assault forces to prevail more quickly by concentrating all of their strength as a hard 'spear tip'.
+The squadron also inflicted serious losses on the enemy and took many prisoners in their own right.

 After intensive training and preparation in southern Britain the 24th Cav Recon Squadron’s job proper began in the early hours of D Day, when elements of the squadron from Reconnaissance Troop B occupied the Île du Large, just off Utah Beach, before the main amphibious assault began; a classic reconnaissance and security operation ensuring that no enemy were there to direct airborne ground attack or call in artillery against the VII Corps northern flank during the initial landings.